lostvikx/blog/README.md

 ---
 ```

-## Create a Post
+## Generate Site

-Simply create a directory with two things:
+Script generates a directory `site/` these things:

-1. A markdown file with any name.
+1. HTML files with the same name as the markdown file.
-2. A directory for assets named `assets/`.
+2. Directories `posts/*.html` and `posts/assets`.

-Note: The name of the directory should be in lowercase and hypen separated.
-As it will be used as the HTML filename.
+This is our directory to serve. `site/` will contain all static files.

 ## TODO